chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/overview/index.md

 # Overview
 > Documentation: https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/overview

-There are two major .NET libraries for serializing to, and deserializing from, JSON:
-- Use `System.Text.Json` for performance.
-- Use `Newtonsoft.Json` (aka Json.NET) for a large feature set and developer productivity.

 These notes are for `System.Text.Json`.

 There are two approaches for serializing and deserializing with `System.Text.Json`: